lmorchard/blog.decafbad.com/_posts/2010-12-19-let-a-million-bookmarks-bloom.markdown

 1. If you use Delicious regularly, you care about your bookmarks.
 1. If you're part of an interest group, you care about their bookmarks and they about yours.
 1. If you're a random web surfer, you care about finding things relevant to your interests.
-1. If you're Yahoo!â€”well, I would have thought you cared about building a human-powered index of the web, but who knows where your collective heads are at these days.
+1. If you're Yahoo!—well, I would have thought you cared about building a human-powered index of the web, but who knows where your collective heads are at these days.

-The important thing is that no owners of Delicious will care in particular about #1 and #2â€”that is, your bookmarks and those of your colleagues.
+The important thing is that no owners of Delicious will care in particular about #1 and #2—that is, your bookmarks and those of your colleagues.
 If they care about anything, it's the overall value of a well-indexed set of web resources to #3 and how they can monetize that.

 In other words: If they can't figure out how to monetize the aggregate index, [don't expect them to start caring about your data][backup].
 See also: [If you're not paying for it; you're the product][productyou].